Android pod touch

 A couple Slashdot users have recommended that I buy a smartphone and subscribe to a $30/mo cellular data plan instead of buying a media player and using Wi-Fi.
 They swear by the ability to listen to Internet radio and use e-mail while on long road trips.
 This sounded to me like buying an iPhone because iPod touch is out of stock everywhere, but for the sake of completeness, I tried this on August 21, 2010.
 I walked into a Best Buy Mobile store, mentioned my current prepaid voice plan with Virgin Mobile that costs me $20 per three months, and asked about Android 2 phones.
 The salesperson explained that the data plans for Android phones from all four major U.S. carriers require a voice plan with 450 minutes per month or more, and this voice plan costs $39.99 per month.
 But I don't use anywhere near 450 minutes per month.
 I don't see the point of paying six times as much for voice minutes 90 percent of which I'll never use.
 So to talk me into a data plan, you'll have to talk me into the required voice plan as well.

 In the fourth quarter of 2010, Virgin Mobile USA and other prepaid carriers finally added low-end Android phones to their offerings.
 But the monthly recurring costs strongly favor dumbphones at the low end: Virgin's smartphones need a "Beyond Talk" plan, which starts at $35 per month.
 This is over five times the price of the cheapest payLo plan.
-Perhaps that's part of why as of the third quarter of 2011, 60 percent of mobile phones in the United States are still not smartphones.
-The cost of smartphone service is part of why some people continue to carry a separate PDA and dumbphone (or a smartphone with no cellular service and dumbphone) instead of integrating them into one device with a higher monthly bill.
-But by 2013, some MVNOs had finally begun to offer cheap plans on which an Android phone can be activated.
+Perhaps that's part of why as of the third quarter of 2011, 60 percent of mobile phones in the United States were still not smartphones.
+The cost of smartphone service is part of why some people continue to carry a separate PDA and dumbphone (or a smartphone with no SIM and dumbphone) instead of integrating them into one device with a higher monthly bill.
+But by 2013, some MVNOs had finally begun to offer cheap plans on which a smartphone can be activated.

 Multitouch game control